PM faces pressure from Labour ranks and Caribbean nations over reparations

 “The Prime Minister’s attending this week’s summit to discuss shared challenges and opportunities faced by the Commonwealth including driving growth across our economies.”

-Recently resurfaced footage showed Foreign Secretary David Lammy, who will join Sir Keir in Samoa, supporting the case for reparatory measures while he was a backbench Labour MP in the wake of the Windrush scandal.
+Recently resurfaced footage showed Foreign Secretary David Lammy, who will join Sir Keir in Samoa, supporting the case for reparations while he was a backbench Labour MP in the wake of the Windrush scandal.

+Caricom, a group of 15 Caribbean nations, has called for talks to explore such measures, and representatives from the region are expected to raise the issue in Samoa.

-All three candidates in the running to become the next secretary general of the Commonwealth – Shirley Botchwey of Ghana, Joshua Setipa of Lesotho and Mamadou Tangara of Gambia – have also supported such measures.
+All three candidates in the running to become the next secretary general of the Commonwealth – Shirley Botchwey of Ghana, Joshua Setipa of Lesotho and Mamadou Tangara of Gambia – have also supported reparatory justice.

 The summit will also be attended by the King, the head of the Commonwealth, following his visit to Australia, where he was berated by an Australian senator who accused him of “genocide” against her nation’s indigenous people.